1. Indian Economy

 d.
 Public Financial Institutions;

+e.
+Non-Banking Finance Companies;

 f.
-Non-Banking Finance Companies;
+Housing Finance Companies;

 g.
-Housing Finance Companies;
+Infrastructure Finance Companies;

 h.
-Infrastructure Finance Companies;
+Infrastructure Development Funds;

 i.
-Infrastructure Development Funds;
+Core Investment Companies;

 j.
-Core Investment Companies;
+Infrastructure Investment Trusts (InvITs);

 k.
-Infrastructure Investment Trusts (InvITs);
+Real Estate Investment Trusts (REITs); and

 l.
-Real Estate Investment Trusts (REITs);

-n.
-Manufacturing and Services sector companies.
+Manufacturing and services sector companies.

 6. Recognition, Awards & Accolades

 iii.
-Ms. Aditi Mittal Non-executive Woman Director of the Company was invited as an esteemed panelist for a panel discussion on the theme Inno vative Solutions for Financing Infrastructure organized by IIFCL a Government of India undertaking under Ministry of Finance on January 6, 2023.
+Ms. Aditi Mittal - Non-executive Woman Director of the Company was invited as an esteemed panelist for a panel discussion on the theme Innovative Solutions for Financing Infrastructure organized by IIFCL a Government of India undertaking under Ministry of Finance on January 6, 2023.

 vii.
 Besides private placements and public issues of debt, the Company and its subsidiaries have demonstrated their progressive presence in undertaking and executing transactions in the following segments: